What is belt slippage?

 V-belts are made of vulcanized rubber.
 Heat is their enemy.
 Vulcanized rubber is subject to “thermo-oxidation,” where oxygen from the air and high temperatures harden the belt.
 A belt hardens twice again faster each time its operating temperature increases another 10 degrees Celsius (18 °F).
 This is an insidious problem because if a belt slips just a little, it generates heat—the belt’s enemy—and it does so precisely at the belt’s mating surface!
 A harder belt slips even more, which generates still more heat.
 It is a runaway process that can be nearly impossible to interrupt once it has begun.

-Particulates, whether they be mineral (dirt, silica, or quartz) or agricultural (organic), can severely degrade belt/pulley friction.
+Particulates, whether they be mineral (dirt, silica, or quartz), agricultural (organic), or synthetic (hydraulic fluid, oil) can severely degrade belt/pulley friction.
 Particulate contamination behaves like both a lubricant and an abrasive.
 With a normal smooth metal pulley, particles have nowhere to go; they separate the belt from the pulley in microscopic zones.
 Once the belt begins to slip, these same particles now grind away at the pulley.
 This wear tends to rapidly occur because dirt and dust particles—even cellulosic agricultural particulates—are highly abrasive to ordinary steel pulleys.

 Some types of equipment, such as those at a manufacturing plant, have carefully controlled and well-known loads running through belt-drive systems.
 For many other types of equipment, notably agricultural and rock crushing equipment, load demand is operator dependent.
 As operators try to be more productive (go a bit faster, for instance), their belts can begin slipping.
 The vicious circle (slip → heat → belt thermo-oxidation → less friction → increased slip → pulley wear → yet more slip) can doom operators to an inevitable—and expensive—phone call to their equipment dealer.